This art is Birds in Snow, pastel, 7″ x 10″, on self-prepared pastel paper.

 These birds were actually pecking around in the snow under a bird feeder, but their random order and little shadows were intriguing.
 This was done en plein air—but not outside so I wouldn’t cause the birds to fly off.

-I also cropped a 6″ x 6″ area with just the birds to coordinate with other square art I’d been producing at the time. and offer prints that size.
-You’ll find them here in my Wildlife gallery.
+I also cropped a 5″ x 7″ area for a greeting card and a 6″ x 6″ area with just the birds to coordinate with other square art I’d been producing at the time.

 Shipping within the US is included in all the prices listed.
 All shipping is via Priority Mail.
 Prints are shipped flat in a rigid envelope.
 Canvases are shipped in a box to fit with padding.
 Since this original is small it is also shipped in a box with extra padding.